 The advantage of using a coax cable with a low velocity factor is that the length of coax cable required for the resonant length is shorter than if it had a velocity factor closer to unity.
 Not only does this save on cost, but it can also be significantly more convenient to use and house.

 There is a flip side to using cable with a low velocity factor.
-Such cable, by definition, has a higher capacitance per foot, and this must be factored into the selection process when the cable is being used for some applications.
+Given coaxial cables with the same center and shield diameters, cables with lower propagation velocity will have a higher capacitance per foot, and this must be factored into the selection process when the cable is being used for some applications.
 These applications usually involve shorter lengths of cable employed for shielded runs in equipment where the source, or termination, impedance does not match the cable impedance (ZO).

 For more reading on these, and related, subjects:

 - Member Landing

 - Member to Member